ivnKuz/CyberProger/README.md

 - 👋 Hi, I’m @CyberProger
 - 👀 I’m interested in ...
-Learning about development.
+Web development.
 - 🌱 I’m currently learning ...
-JS,HTML,CSS,JAVA.
+JS,HTML,CSS, angular.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...